 the rapture index: a suburban bestiary

-Short story collection forthcoming from BOA Editions in May 2019
+Short story collection published by BOA Editions in May 2019

 Loosely based on the medieval bestiary, The Rapture Index examines the relationship between animals, humans, and storytelling.
 Harnessing the bestiary’s combination of religious parable, encyclopedia, and artifice, Molly Reid journeys deep into suburbia to reveal characters struggling to navigate desire and responsibility, instinct and morality.
 Filled with moments of curiosity, misunderstanding, fervor, and heart, these stories offer a new twist on familiar landscapes as they explore what happens when we try to deny our own animal nature.